 Whistleblower Edward Lane (right) with his attorney John Saxon (left).
 Photo courtesy of Joe De Sciose, published in Business Alabama

-The representative’s termination caused controversy and an F.B.I. investigation into Schmidt’s activities with the college.
-This led to federal mail fraud and other charges levied against Schmidt.
+The representative’s termination caused controversy and an F.B.I. investigation into Schmitz’s activities with the college.
+This led to federal mail fraud and other charges levied against Schmitz.

-At Schmidt’s trial, Lane testified truthfully concerning what he knew.
+At Schmitz’s trial, Lane testified truthfully concerning what he knew.
 The first trial led to a hung jury.
-The government retried Schmidt and Lane testified again.
-The jury convicted Schmidt of several counts.
+The government retried Schmitz and Lane testified again.
+The jury convicted Schmitz of several counts.

 A federal district court ruled in favor of Franks and the college.
 The district court relied in part on the Garcetti decision, in which the Court had ruled that public employees have no First Amendment protection for official, job-duty speech.
 The Eleventh U.S. Circuit Court of Appeals affirmed.